The Ottoline is a boxy workwear jacket with cuff and side seam splits and inside pocket.

 Although a lovely design detail the vents are a little tricky, instructions include the option to simplify Ottoline by excluding the side seams and sleeve vents if you like.

-Sewing Level : Experienced, but not doing the slits on the hip or sleeves would make it a more intermediate level.
+Skill Level: Experienced, but omitting the slits on the hip or sleeves would make it a more intermediate level.

 - Matching thread.

 - 5 x buttons approx 22mm (7 if you are doing buttons at the cuff)

 1.5cm seam allowance is included in the pattern unless otherwise stated.

 Pre washing your denim before sewing is great idea.

 Putting a large piece of medium-heavy weight denim into the washing machine can sometimes lead to white creases in the denim, this is because it is a stiff fabric so it doesn’t have room to move around.
 Do the following to help prevent this:

 - Wash your denim on its own for the first wash.
 You don’t need to use detergent if you don’t want to.